maneesh-chouksey/p1_navigation/README.md

-#Project 1: Navigation
+# Project 1: Navigation
-Introduction
+## Introduction
-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+DQN based agent to navigate (and collect bananas!) in a large, square world.

-Trained Agent
+## Trained Agent

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.